xcirel/terraform-aws/README.md

 I'm training my writing in English, please, in case of mistakes, be patient and be happy :)

-### Links de referência documentação HashiCorp - Terraform
+### Links of reference to the documentation to HashiCorp - Terraform

 To create a S3 Bucket
 https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket#